austin-jrh/xkcd-comic-reader/README.md

 API used (proxy):

 - Get latest comic: https://intro-to-js-playground.vercel.app/api/xkcd-comics/ .
-- Get through comic id: https://intro-to-js-playground.vercel.app/api/xkcd-comics/ < comic-id > .
+- Get latest comic through comic id: https://intro-to-js-playground.vercel.app/api/xkcd-comics/ < comic-id > .

 *A proxy is being used instead as CORS is not enabled on the official xkcd API.*